sysrqb/satis-selfauth-domains/README.md

 ## Verify the extension is working

-There is some demo websites available at:
+There are some demo websites available at:
   - https://sattestorA.selfauthdomain.info
   - https://sattestee1.selfauthdomain.info
   - https://sattestorB.selfauth.site